Kabilsri/BCG-GAMMA-internship/README.md

-# BCG GAMMA Internship - README
+# BCG GAMMA project - README

 ## Overview
 This repository contains work completed during my internship at BCG GAMMA.
 The project focuses on applying advanced analytics, machine learning, and data science techniques to solve a business challenge for a client.
 The key areas of contribution include data preprocessing, model development, evaluation, and business insights.